 "I can do all things through Christ who strengthens me."
 (Phil 4:13).

 When Paul made this statement he wasn't just talking about being able to do high things, but he was referring to both high and low things.
-He was saying he has a supernatural ability to be able to face shame or affliction and he could also strive in glory.
+He was saying he has a supernatural ability to be able to face shame or affliction and he could also thrive in glory.
 Neither of both can break him.
 Some people are afraid of having too much money or power, they fear it will corrupt them.
 But here is Paul saying, "no matter how rich and powerful I am it cannot make me rotten.
-Rather I would shine so pure and undefied.
+Rather I would shine so pure and undefiled."

 "I know how to be brought low, and I know how to abound."
 (Phil 4:12).

 In this post I would not focus on the "high/abound" aspect but the low.
 Now, let me paraphrase that verse, "I know how to survive when I am brought low.
 I have a supernatural strength that allows me strive no matter how low I am brought.
 Bring me to the depth of humiliation, inflict on me the greatest affliction, and I will not snap, neither will I be broken.
 There is no situation I go through in life that I cannot survive, for I am strong in Christ".
 Oh, how many of us have such conviction.
 We are so afraid of shame, suffering, and humiliation.

 We are afraid of what might happen when things go wrong.
 "Who cares what would happen", says the conviction of Paul, "whatever happens I am well capable of facing it and coming out glorious.
 Yes, bring it on, bring the worse you've got, for I am sufficient through the strength of Christ in me".
 Do you know that fear has it root in this very thing.
 We think about the worse case scenario and how badly we would be affected by it, so we fear.
 We fear having to suffer, having to face shame, to face death, challenges and etc. But you have a sufficiency in Christ and as a result you are more than enough to face just anything.